sagarmamidala24/PRODIGY_DS_01/README.md

 ### How to Use
 - Install dependencies: pip install pandas matplotlib
 - Run the script to generate the plots.
-- The graphs will be displayed in separate windows.
+- The graphs will be displayed in separate windows..